YourRoots Logo

 Children(s): Martha (Avery), William Avery, Talitha (Avery), Henry (Avery), Sarah Avera, Elizabeth Avera, Sarah Avery

-Born in 1793 in Johnston County, North Carolina, USA, Mary "Polly" Stevens was the child of Edward "Edwin" STEVENS and Tabitha RIVERS.
-In time, Mary "Polly" Stevens married Simon Averyt, and they raised a family that included Martha "Patsy" Avera (Avery), William Avery, Talitha Avera (Avery), Henry J Avera (Avery), Sarah Elizabeth "Lizzie" Avera, Elizabeth Avera and Sarah S Avery.
-Mary "Polly" Stevens died in Wake County, North Carolina, USA in 1860.
+The story of Mary "Polly" Stevens began in 1793 in Johnston County, North Carolina, USA.
+In 1860, Mary "Polly" Stevens resided in Southern Division, Wake, North Carolina, USA.
+Mary "Polly" Stevens married Simon Averyt, and had children including Martha "Patsy" Avera (Avery), William Avery, Talitha Avera (Avery), Henry J Avera (Avery), Sarah Elizabeth "Lizzie" Avera, Elizabeth Avera, Sarah S Avery.
+Mary "Polly" Stevens passed away in 1860 in Wake County, North Carolina, USA.

 Find more search results for Mary Stevens